natcap/taskgraph/README.rst

 -------------

-Taskgraph includes a ``tox`` configuration for automating builds across python versions 2.7, 3.6, and whether ``psutil`` is installed.
+Taskgraph includes a ``tox`` configuration for automating builds across multiple python versions and whether ``psutil`` is installed.
 To execute all tests on all platforms, run:

     $ tox